 - Must take at least a 34-hour off-duty period after driving for 60 hours in seven days or 70 hours in eight days

 Hour restrictions are important to maintaining safe truck operations.
 When truckers fail to comply with the mandated travel hours, they could cause severe injuries to other motorists, pedestrians, or bicyclists nearby.
+Such non-compliance can lead to tragic consequences, including 18-wheeler injuries in Indianapolis, where the dense traffic can exacerbate the risks associated with fatigued driving.
+It’s crucial for the safety of everyone on the road that these hour limitations are strictly followed.

 How Could a Trucking Law Attorney Help?